mumble-voip/mumble/README.md

 written on top of Qt and Opus.

 There are two modules in Mumble; the client (mumble) and the server (murmur).
-The client works on Windows, Linux, FreeBSD, OpenBSD and macOS, while the server should work on anything Qt can be installed on.
+The client works on Windows, Linux, FreeBSD, OpenBSD, and macOS, while the server should work on anything Qt can be installed on.

 Please note that with "Windows" we mean 7 and newer.